 In fact, my study had turned out so well that I decided to experiment with a sheet of the same Canson paper and see if I could duplicate some of the interesting effects in my sketch by working on this “faster” paper in a 22 x 30 inch size.
 I knew that I would have to use larger brushes and have my palette colors all waiting at hand, but I hoped that the increased speed of work would offset some of the difficulties.
 Boy, was I wrong!
 As you can see, I was doing all right, (though struggling) with the image right up to the point when I began to work on Ann’s face.
 That is where I had to own up to the fact that I would never be able to render her the way I intended.
 The main problem with this paper, in my view, is that it does not hold on to the paint.
 Glazing one color over another becomes very difficult, as each new wet stroke tends to disturb the dry one beneath it.
 Also, the way the washes react to each other is unpredictable from stroke to stroke.
 It is not much of an issue when working small, but it became a nightmare for me on a full sheet.
 I am not a quitter, but in this case I was forced to retreat and start all over on a new sheet of Arches 300 lb. cold press.
 Lesson learned.
 This is my new drawing on the Arches paper.
 I only put in enough light outline detail with my HB pencil to tell me where colors and shapes were and where they met or overlapped.
 The good thing about making a third drawing of my subject is that I know it very well before I paint it.
 The heavy 300 lb. paper requires no stretching and generally does not warp or buckle when damp.
 However, it does take a different technique than a 140 lb. sheet does, because the ‘300’ is really more of a fabric than a paper.
 It is all cotton, has no wood fiber, and it is wonderfully hydrophyllic.
 What you don’t expect is that even when the surface appears mostly dry, the paper is still a bit damp in its core, and that fact can ruin the next wash of color.
 As soon as water or paint touches the sheet, the sheet is "conditioned", the 'watercolor clock' starts ticking and there are only so many seconds when the surface will do anything you want.
 Then it is over, and the sheet must be thoroughly dried before it can be re-wetted.
 I think of painting on this paper like dancing the Tango with an expert partner.
 Once you learn the steps and timing, then magic can happen.
 But lose concentration or one's patience for a moment, and it can be unforgiving!
 The very consistent sizing helps with learning this dance and one can, through trial and error, develop a sense of timing of the relative paper dampness.

 My process of painting a full sheet watercolor alla prima is somewhat like running a 100-yard dash.
 Once the gun goes off, there is no stopping the sprint to the finish!
 Therefore, I have learned to have everything I will need ready to go before I put brush to paper.
 Immediately to my right is a table with my Pike palette loaded with fresh juicy paints, an assortment of brushes, spray bottle, original study and lots of clean water.
-Not having enough clean water is a common error of many students of watercolor.
 I use a variety of large brushes to do the bulk of the painting—flats, rounds and ovals.
 Richeson brand is by far my favorite synthetic brush maker.
 They are superb!

 Before I begin any large washes of color, I premix a color string of the colors I will need in my palette.
 I then test them on a scrap of Arches and make adjustments from the dried results.
 Only then can I proceed with absolute confidence that I have the mass tones correct in value and temperature.
 This does not mean that I don’t have fun along the way—just the opposite.
 I often drop juicy colors into these large areas of mass tone, wet-into-wet, and let the watercolor work its magic.
 Step one in the progression of light-to-dark washes is getting the pale cool tones of the comforter blanket in, along with some reddish accents near Oliver.
 At this point I also wanted to get the initial skin tones established in Ann's face, since she is the main focal point and must take color and value priority.
 These washes go down so much better than similar ones applied to the Canson paper.
 No lifting or pigment migration here.
 Arches secret sizing behaves beautifully.